Hatch Pond Artboard - Now Installed

 Over the last twenty years there has been a marked change in the type of birds visiting the nature reserve, possibly due to environmental and climatic changes.
 There have been some new arrivals such as the Cettis Warbler which skulks around in the reeds and scrubs and has a very loud distinctive song.
 Sadly though, there some species who no longer visit the reserve, Typical of these is the Bittern who wintered regularly at this site between 1997 and 2013 with up to 4 birds present, making it an important wintering site for the species.
 Unfortunately, none have been seen in the past 10 years.

-With the soon to be installed updated board, local residents will be able to once again enjoy a few moments identifying the current crop of flying visitors to this much-loved nature reserve and who knows, the elusive Bittern might even make a welcome return.
+Local residents will now again be able to enjoy a few moments identifying the current crop of flying visitors to this much-loved nature reserve and who knows, the elusive Bittern might even make a welcome return.